aws/aws-fpga/hdk/README.md

 ### Have an instance or server with Xilinx Vivado tools and License

-To get started, the developer needs to have a development environment with Xilinx tools installed.
+To get started, the developer needs to have a development environment with Xilinx Vivado tools installed.
 An easy way to get this by using AWS FPGA Developer AMI and following the instructions inside the README.md of that AMI.

+Please refer to the [release notes](../RELEASE_NOTES.md) for the exact version of Vivado tools, and the required license components.

 ### Install the HDK and setup environment